w3f/Grants-Program/applications/blockops_parachain_node_deployment.md

 - Franklin Okpako - Devops & SRE: With over 5 years of experience under his belt, Frank has shown proficiency in the role of a DevOps Engineer.
 His extensive qualifications include Cloud Native Engineer, CKA, CKS, and AWS Certified DevOps Engineer-Professional.

+- Calvin Puram - Devops & SRE: Skilled DevOps engineer with a track record of building scalable applications, optimizing systems, and implementing robust monitoring solutions.

 - Oluwatimilehin Adesoji - Software Engineering Lead: Timilehin is a seasoned software engineer with 10+ years of experience building highly available and scalable systems.
 He is motivated to drive projects/businesses in every way possible through tech.

-- Ebube Ojimadu - Product Lead: As a product manager with a track record of creating exceptional product experiences for businesses, Ebube has worked extensively in the blockchain field, providing value across agile product development, innovation, growth, user experience research, strategy, and product analytics.

 - John Etokhana - Product Design Lead: As a digital designer across visual identity development, interaction style and cross-platform preparation, John strives to continue his string of successes in the building, testing and refinement of user-centered digital interfaces and experiences.

-- Hazel Agoni - Marketing Lead: With a 6-year career across growth marketing, digital marketing, content strategy, marketing automation, and analytics, Hazel successfully pushes the boundaries of B2B growth.

 ### Contact